hackerbirds/fetch/README.md

 ## Build It Yourself

 At this time there are no pre-packaged releases, so you will need to build the app yourself.
+Feel free to edit basic configuration (such as Hotkey) in `src/fs/config.rs` before compiling.

 You'll need `cargo bundle`:
 - `cargo install cargo-bundle`